Welcome to the Official Site of the Fraternal Order Of Leatherheads Society

 IS NOW OPEN

-Along with registration, we will charge $50 for go carts, and $50 for significant others.
+In addition to the registration fee, there will be an up-charge of $50 for go carts, and $50 for significant others.

 New Year 2020 President's Message